History of Rakhine: Mrauk U

-Mrauk U may seem to be a sleepy village today but not so long ago it was the capital of the Arakan empire where Portuguese, Dutch and French traders rubbed shoulders with the literati of Bengal and Mughal princes on the run.
+Mrauk U may seem to be a sleepy village today but not so long ago it was the capital of the Arakan kingdom where Portuguese, Dutch and French traders rubbed shoulders with the literati of Bengal and Mughal princes on the run.
 Mrauk U was declared capital of the Arakanese kingdom in 1430.
 At its peak, Mrauk U controlled half of modern-day Rakhine State (Arakan) and the western part of Lower Burma.
 It also controlled the western coastal region of modern-day Bangladesh including Chittagong.
 Pagodas and temples were built as the city grew, and those that remain are the main attraction of Mrauk U. From the 15th to 18th centuries, Mrauk U was the capital of a mighty Arakan kingdom, frequently visited by foreign traders (including Portuguese and Dutch), and this is reflected in the grandeur and scope of the structures dotted around its vicinity.

 The old capital of Rakhine (Arakan) was first constructed by King Min Saw Mon in the 15th century, and remained its capital for 355 years.
 The golden city of Mrauk U became known in Europe as a city of oriental splendor after Friar Sebastian Manrique visited the area in the early 17th century.
 Father Manrique's vivid account of the coronation of King Thiri Thudhamma in 1635 and about the Rakhine Court and intrigues of the Portuguese adventurers fire the imagination of later authors.
 The English author Maurice Collis who made Mrauk U and Rakhine famous after his book, The Land of the Great Image based on Friar Manrique' travels in Arakan.